digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

 - ``(a.b.c.* & !(a.b.c.Foo | a.b.c.Bar) | g.e.f.Baz)``: everything in ``a.b.c`` except for ``Foo`` and ``Bar``, and also include ``g.e.f.Baz``

-The ``--pipeline-parties`` option supports the same filter expressions as the ``--pipeline-filter``.
-So to filter for two parties ``alice::abc123...`` and ``bob::def567...``, you could write ``--pipeline-parties="(alice* | bob*)"``.
+The ``--pipeline-parties`` option supports the same filter expressions as the ``--pipeline-filter`` option.
+To filter for the parties ``alice::abc123...`` and ``bob::def567...``, you could write ``--pipeline-parties="(alice* | bob*)"``.
-If you want to specify a specific party then include the hash behind the party hint (i.e.
+To indicate a specific party, include the hash after the party hint (for example, ``Alice_1::122055fc4b190e3ff438587b699495a4b6388e911e2305f7e013af160f49a76080ab``).
-``Alice_1::122055fc4b190e3ff438587b699495a4b6388e911e2305f7e013af160f49a76080ab``).

 Please note that the separator is a pipe character (``|``) instead of comma.